Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 if (block.timestamp < cliffEnd) {

-// Only TGE part available (if TGE already happened)
+// Only TGE part is available (if TGE already happened)

 return tgeReleased[beneficiary] ?
 0 : tgeAmount;